MianReplicate/R_IOTR/README.md

 This mod was made because the creators do not wish to add compatibility for the other, and I am a fellow person who has way too much time on their hands and loves using both :3

 ## Additions ➕
 - Intimacy bar is filled appropriately whenever certain actions from Romance On The Rim occur.
+For example, if two pawns kiss or one plays a song for the other, their intimacy bar goes up.
 - Romance bar is filled appropriately whenever certain actions from Intimacy - a Loving Expansion occur.
+For example, after lovin', the romance bar between two pawns may fill up if they are together.

 If there are any issues I have missed, please let me know and I will patch them!